Monday, October 27, 2025

 Let me clarify.
 I am saddened by his death.
 I honestly knew little other than he was a Trump supporter and liked to go to universities and debate people.
 As I have read up on what he stood for, I do not think I missed anything by not being influenced by him.
 While I respect his desire for free speech and debate, his personal viewpoints do not align with my own in a particularly meaningful way.
 I don't think I would have wanted to hang out with him.
 I am suspicious of his involvement in the January 6 insurrection attempt of 2021.
 He has called people who have violently attacked Democrats and their families as "patriots".
 These disagreements with him have no cause for me to want or celebrate his disgusting murder.
 When I say that political violence is vile, I mean it across the political spectrum.
 He did not deserve this in any way, shape, or form.

 But am I shocked or surprised by this?
 No. Not at all.
 I may be surprised by who exactly was murdered, but in the current US political landscape, I am not surprised that people are being killed for political reasons.
-Since the 2020 election there have been at least 15 major events of political violence in America (and I suspect that .
+Since the 2020 election there have been at least 15 major events of political violence in America.
 Six of them have happened this year alone.
 In June, State Representative Melissa Hortman and her husband were killed in their own home in Minnesota.
 She was a Democrat.
 A fellow Democrat lawmaker and his wife were also shot in that state on the day by the same man.
 There have been so many comments and posts that I have read that express a desire for violence against political opponents that I am not one bit surprised by this.

 What am I feeling about all of this?
 Disappointment.
 Resigned disappointment.
 My disappointment stems from the increasing number of people who are advocating for more violence.
 It stems from those who have made claims on the motive for Kirk's killing without any evidence.
 I have read theories from the Democrats organizing the assassination to Trump's team choosing to kill him to make him into a martyr.
 Some have said that the guy was even farther to the right than Kirk, and that is why he killed him.
 I have read comments from opponents of Kirk that claimed he just got what he deserved, that he intentionally stoked the fires and because of this he simply received that which he had advocated against others.
 I have read comments from the right that all Democrats are guilty and need to be arrested and/or shot on sight.
 People are claiming that there is no olive branch to extend, no mercy to be shown the other side, and no way that they are going to stand with their political opponents in this.